Contact an Inmate

 Inmate Mail Policy

-The detention center uses a third-party vendor for processing incoming mail, unless it is legal in nature.
+The detention center accepts written correspondence to inmates.
 All incoming envelopes must have the following information:

 Inmate’s name and PID number